openhab/openhab-addons/README.md

 ### Command line build

 To build all add-ons from the command-line, type in:

-`mvn clean install -DskipChecks -DskipTests`.
-This will only build all add-ons but does not run the tests and the static code checks.
+`mvn clean install`

+Optionally you can skip tests (`-DskipTests`) or skip some static analysis (`-DskipChecks`) this does  improve the build time but could hide problems in your code.
 For binding development you want to run that command without skipping checks and tests.

 Subsequent calls can include the `-o` for offline as in: `mvn clean install -DskipChecks -o` which will be a bit faster.